imjronnie/Cyclistic-Bike-Share-Analysis-Case-Study/README.md

   <b>Lily Moreno:</b> the Director of Marketing at Cyclistic.
 Plays a central role in driving marketing initiatives.

-  Cyclistic Executive Team: Holds the authority to approve or reject marketing programs based on financial impact and strategic alignment.
+  <b>Cyclistic Executive Team:</b> Holds the authority to approve or reject marketing programs based on financial impact and strategic alignment.

-  Cyclistic Marketing Analytics Team: The internal Marketing Analytics Team, consisting of data analysts, collaborates closely on data analysis.
+  <b>Cyclistic Marketing Analytics Team:</b> The internal Marketing Analytics Team, consisting of data analysts, collaborates closely on data analysis.

 ## Prepare Data